 Radio Surgery is a treatment technique that use external radiation to treat certain type of brain tumours and vascular malformations.
-There are 3 types of radio surgery available:
+There are 3 types of radio surgery available :

-- Gama knife
+- [a] Gama knife

-- X knife
+- [b] X knife

-- Cyber knife
+- [c] Cyber knife

 All these have comparable results but for specific indications one may be better than the other.
 Since this is an external treatment, it is completely non-invasive and therefore, totally safe.
 However its limitations are not all brain tumours can be treated with radio surgery.
 Availability as well as high cost are also the limitations.